 The Pros of Buying Single-Family Rental Properties

 One of the most common types of rental properties are single-family homes.
 A single-family home is defined as a detached unit that doesn’t share any necessities, heating, or yards with any other units.
-They only have enough space for one family can be located on any sized property.
+They can be located on any sized property, but are designed to be a single-dwelling unit, which means you will have fewer tenants than other rental opportunities.
 High occupancy rates are almost always guaranteed; while you are dependent on only one tenant for your income, the majority of tenants that rent from you will live there for multiple years at a time.
 This type of unit is one of the most common and is easy to both find and purchase.

 Your tenants can help you to reduce costs.
 Typically, when you rent out a single-family home, the tenants are able to pay utilities.
 Tenants can also help lower your costs of repairs if you give them some of the responsibility of taking care of the property.
 The single-family home also holds its value over time and can even gain resale value.
 This is especially true if the home is well maintained and located in a popular area.